Jonathan2251/lbd/source/funccall.rst

 It will generate asm "addiu	$sp, $sp, -24" for ch9_3_alloc.cpp by calling "adjustStackPtr()" in eliminateCallFramePseudoInstr() of Cpu0FrameLowering.cpp.

-File ch9_3_longlongshift.cpp which is for type "long long shift operations" support which can be tested now as follows.
+File ch9_3_longlongshift.cpp is for type "long long shift operations" which can be tested now as follows.

 .. rubric:: lbdex/input/ch9_3_longlongshift.cpp
 .. literalinclude:: ../lbdex/input/ch9_3_longlongshift.cpp